Blendify/blender-manual/blender_docs/manual/compositing/types/converter/set_alpha.rst

 In the example map to the right, use the *Alpha* value of the Set Alpha node to give a desired degree of colorization.
-Thread the input image and the Set Alpha node into an Alpha Over node to colorize any black and white image in this manner.
+Thread the input image and the Set Alpha node into an Alpha Over node to colorize any black-and-white image in this manner.
 Note the *Convert Premultiplied* checkbox is enabled, which tells the Alpha Over node not to multiply the alpha values of the two images together.